You try to open Precision X1, but it closes itself after the splash screen, and the main window won’t open at all.

-Benefits: Does the brightness or color of your display change by itself from time to time?
+Does the brightness or color of your display change by itself from time to time?
 Intel's "image enhancement" is probably messing with you.
-All these "enhancements" do is make the image worse and inconsistent.
+All these "enhancements" do is make the image inconsistent and worse.

-- Open Intel Graphics Settings, by right-clicking on the desktop or by searching in the Start Menu.
+- Open Intel Graphics Control Panel by searching "graphics" in the Start Menu.

 - Go to the Video section.